Annealed Langevin Dynamics for Massive MIMO Detection: Results

 The Kronecker correlated channel model~\ref{E:kron} is used and the same simulation setting as in Section~\ref{Ss:baseline}.
 For both OAMPNet and RE-MIMO we trained the model assuming that we know the variance, and then at testing time, we replace the noise variance with an estimation, given by $\hat{\sigma} = \eta \sigma$.
 In particular, we consider $\eta = 0.15$ (\si{8\decibel}).
 In this case, we generate $M=10$ samples.

 The result is shown in Fig.~\ref{fig:SER-unknown_noise}.
 We observe that both learning-based methods are highly-dependent on a good estimation of the noise variance.
 On the other hand, the performance of MMSE remains invariant.
 Compared to Langevin without learning, the proposed U-Langevin outperforms under this setting of noise uncertainty.
+Therefore, the U-Langevin is a more suitable detector in scenarios with noise variance uncertainty as it enhances performance while maintaining the same complexity.
+However, in the case of known noise variance, the best option is the Langevin detector without learning as we have closed-form expression and we have shown that it achieves state-of-the-art performance.